Student Honor Code and Code of Conduct

 The Honor Code: It is presumed that any student who matriculates at Georgia College is willing to conform to a pattern of mutual trust and honor and shall deal honorably with all members of the university community.
 It must be understood that it is the responsibility of each student, faculty, and staff member to preserve, nurture, and strengthen this spirit of honor.

 Georgia College students shall at all times refrain from and discourage all attempts at lying, cheating, stealing, plagiarism, and vandalism.
-When a violation of the Honor Code is detected, a student should take steps to bring the matter to the attention of the Student Judicial Board or the Vice President and Dean of Students.
+When a violation of the Honor Code is detected, a student should take steps to bring the matter to the attention of the Office of Student Affairs.

 "Cheating" is defined as the employment of or rendering of any illicit aid in any assigned work.